Backmasking: Accusations

 Artists who have been accused of backmasking include Led Zeppelin, the Beatles, Pink Floyd, Electric Light Orchestra, Queen, Styx, Judas Priest, the Eagles, The Rolling Stones, Jefferson Starship, AC/DC, Black Oak Arkansas, Rush, Britney Spears, and Eminem.

 Electric Light Orchestra was accused of hiding a backward Satanic message in their 1974 album Eldorado.
 The title track, "Eldorado", was said to contain the message "He is the nasty one / Christ, you're infernal / It is said we're dead men / Everyone who has the mark will live."
 ELO singer and songwriter Jeff Lynne responded by calling this accusation (and the related charge of being "devil-worshippers") "skcollob", and stating that the message "is absolutely manufactured by whoever said, 'That's what it said.'
 It doesn't say anything of the sort."
 The group included several backward messages in later albums in response to the accusations.

 In 1981, Styx was accused of putting the backward message "Satan move through our voices" on the song "Snowblind", from Paradise Theatre.
 Guitarist James Young called these charges "rubbish," and responded, "If we want to make a statement, we'll do it in a way that people can understand us and not in a way where you have to go out and buy a $400 tape player to understand us."
 The vinyl reproduction of Paradise Theatre had laser etching on side one, spelling out Styx at the top, and two ladies facing each other on the sides.
 But on side two, the side with the song (Snow Blind) it had a black label with a small hole cut out where you could place the eraser side of a pencil, and play the album backwards to hear the backward message.
 In 1983, the band released a concept album, Kilroy Was Here, satirizing the Moral Majority.

 A well-known alleged message is found in Led Zeppelin's 1971 song "Stairway to Heaven".
-The backwards playing of a portion of the song purportedly results in words beginning with "Here's to my sweet Satan".
+The backwards playing of portions of the song purportedly results in words beginning with "Here's to my sweet Satan" and "Because I live with satan".
 Swan Song Records issued a statement to the contrary: "Our turntables only play in one direction—forwards."
 Led Zeppelin vocalist Robert Plant denied the accusations in an interview: "To me it's very sad, because 'Stairway to Heaven' was written with every best intention, and as far as reversing tapes and putting messages on the end, that's not my idea of making music."
 Another widely known alleged message, "It's fun to smoke marijuana", in Queen's song "Another One Bites the Dust", is similarly disclaimed by the group's spokesperson.